Over 800 Years of History

 During the Great Nordic War (1700-1721) in September 1703 the manor and its surroundings were devastated and burnt.
 There is no information when it was rebuilt after the war.
 The oldest preserved building in the manor is the so-called Tagamõis (Back Manor).
 It was built in the second half of the 18th century.
 At that time this was the only stone building.
 All the other buildings were made of wood.

 At the beginning of the 19th century, the economic situation of the owners was very difficult.
-They fell into debts and as a result the manor was sold on an auction in 1809.
+They fell into debts and as a result, the manor was sold on an auction in 1809.
 On the 23rd of February 1810, Alexander von Schubert became the owner of Vihula.
-The Schubert family had its roots in Elbing, in what was then West-Prussia.
-The father of Alexander von Schubert was a pastor and later a chancellor in the court of Russian Tsar Paul I.

 Vihula was built up as it appears nowadays during the time of the von Schuberts.
-The historicist main building was completed in the 1880s, but mostly the buildings were built during the period 1820-1840.
+The historicist main building was completed in the 1880s, but mostly the buildings were built 1820-1840.

-Since 2008, the manor complex has been undergoing a complete and total restoration with work scheduled to be completed in 2012.
-The aim of the restoration is to preserve the historical heritage of Vihula Manor and protect the estate’s surrounding nature as much as possible, while at the same time giving a modern functionality to the buildings and the area.
+The manor complex is 2008-2012 undergoing a complete and total restoration.
+The aim of the restoration is to preserve the historical heritage and protect the nature as much as possible and at the same time to give a modern functionality to the buildings and the area.

 Would you like to hear more about the history of Vihula Manor?
 800 year includes even more love, heartache, death and foreign conquests.

 Selleks puhuks on meil loodud ajaloolised mõisatuurid, kus külastame Vihula suursuguseid hooneid, räägime mõisaperest lugusid ning folkloore.